Looking for some comedy in Leeds? Find the best places to catch a stand-up show.

 The House of Fun Comedy Club

 The longest running comedy club in Leeds has been going for over twenty years, and with three venues across the city, it shows no signs of stopping.
-They host regular weekend shows at The Wardrobe in the city centre, The Woods in Chapel Allerton and The Original Oak in Headingley.
+They host regular weekend shows at The Wardrobe in the city centre and The Original Oak in Headingley.
 The list of stars who’ve made their mark with intimate House of Fun shows is mightily impressive – think Russell Howard, Alan Carr, Jason Manford, Rhod Gilbert, Andy Parsons, Stewart Lee, Reginald D Hunter and John Bishop, to name but a few.

 The Comedy Sessions

-If you like to warm up for some dancing with a few laughs, head to The HiFi Club every Saturday night in Leeds.
+If you like to warm up for some dancing with some of the best comedy in Leeds, head to The HiFi Club every Saturday night.
 There, you’ll find The Comedy Sessions warming the venue up before the clubnight starts, offering you the perfect chance to see the next big thing.
 They’ve had an impressive list of guests over the years, from household names like Alan Carr, Jason Manford and Russell Kane, to rising stars like Katherine Ryan, Gary Delaney and Chris Ramsey.

 The Comedy Sessions takes place at The HiFi Club every Saturday.